marsim00/IBM-Model-1/README.md

 ## Note

-The project is created as the homework for the Computational Linguistics course at Language Science & Technology program, Saarland University.
+The project is created as a homework for the Computational Linguistics course at Language Science & Technology program, Saarland University.